-- 1 The Pros and Cons of Hiring Professionals
+- 1 The Pros and Cons of Hiring Professional Movers

-- 2 Don’t Do This on Your Own
+- 2 Don’t Move with a Mattress on Your Own

 - 3 How to Move a Mattress With Two People